ismango/SSR-TA/README.md

 This is the code for the "SSR-TA: Sequence to Sequence based expert recurrent recommendation for ticket automation" and baselines.

-pygcn https://github.com/tkipf/pygcn was used for implement the baseline DeepRouting.
+pygcn https://github.com/tkipf/pygcn was used to implement the baseline DeepRouting.

 Pre-request